 All the drawer boxes in your kitchen or workshop can be kept super-simple: with butt-joint corners and glued-on bottoms.
 No rabbets, dadoes or dovetails.
 They won’t look very impressive, but they’ll hold up for years.
 If simple boxes can carry tools and hardware, we figure they can stand up to kitchen use, too.

 Consider having drawer boxes made to your exact specs and then install them yourself.
-The average cost of a solid maple, dovetailed single drawer that we order is about $35.
-Compared with buying material and finishing it yourself?not to mention the dovetail joints?you can't beat it.
+Compared with buying material and finishing it yourself — not to mention the dovetail joints — you can’t beat it.
 And it looks much nicer.

 Build a Roll-Out Pantry Cabinet

 Most cabinet manufacturers now include roll-out shelves in their base cabinets.
 But if you don’t have this convenience, this project will one-up those shelves.
 Here we’ll show you how to make an entire roll-out pantry.
 The hardware consists of two heavy-duty bottom-mounted slides and one center-mounted top slide that together can support 130 lbs.
 Again, construct your unit to suit your needs.

 We made our bottom tray 3-1/2 in. tall and the upper ones 2-1/2 in. tall.
 You may want to include only two trays if you’ll be storing cereal boxes and other tall packages.
 Since you’ll be converting your door from swinging to rolling mode, you’ll need to remove the door and hinges.
 You’ll also have to remove the existing handle and reinstall it centered on the door.
 If your hardware mounts from the backside, install it before attaching the door.